Subchapter H. ADMINISTRATIVE PROCEDURES

 (6) An HACCP plan, if required under § 46.1122 (relating to HACCP plans).

-(7) Other information that may be required by the Department or licensor for the proper review of the proposed construction, conversion or modification of a food facility, and requested by the Department or licensor in writing.
+(7) Other information that may be required by the Department or licensor for the proper review of the proposed construction, conversion or modification of a retail food facility, and requested by the Department or licensor in writing.

 Cross References

 This section cited in 7 Pa.
 Code § 46.1122 (relating to HACCP plans); 7 Pa.
 Code § 46.1123 (relating to confidentiality of trade secrets); 7 Pa.
 Code § 46.1143 (relating to issuance); and 7 Pa.
-Code § 46.1144 (relating to conditions of retention: responsibilities of the food facility operator).
+Code § 46.1144 (relating to conditions of retention: responsibilities of the retail food facility operator).

 § 46.1122.
 HACCP plans.

-(a) When a HACCP plan is required.
+(a) When an HACCP plan is required.

 (iii) The Department or licensor determines that a food preparation or processing method requires a variance based on a plan submittal specified in § 46.1121(b) (relating to facility and operating plans), an inspectional finding or a variance request.